-Standing at a whopping 3,408 feet (1,039 metres) in height, this climb is not for the inexperienced hiker, but if you’re capable, it’s a totally worthy hike.
+Standing at a whopping 3,408 ft (1,039 m) in height, this climb is not for the inexperienced hiker, but if you’re capable, it’s a totally worthy hike.

-The most popular route will take you up the Devil’s Ladder from which you can enjoy incredible views of Lough Gouragh and Lough Callee below, as well as the other mountains in the range.
+The most common route will take you up the Devil’s Ladder, from which you can enjoy incredible views of Lough Gouragh and Lough Callee below, as well as the other mountains in the range.

 Address: Coomcallee, Co.
 Kerry, Ireland